Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing

+In this paper we will utilize data from three autonomous dynamical systems: \begin{enumerate} \item The Lorenz 1963 three dimensional model~\cite{lor63}.
+This a familiar test bed for ML forecasting of chaotic dynamics. \item The Lorenz 1996~\cite{lor96} D-dimensional model.
+Often used in geophysics as a platform for examining ideas in a context in which the dimension D of the produced data can be easily made large. \item The shallow water equations (SWE).
+These describe the flow of a thin layer of fluid (say the ocean/atmosphere system which has a depth approximately 10-15 km) on a sphere (the earth with a radius of about 6400 km).
+The SWE are a set of three partial differential equations in three state variables $\{u(x,y,t),v(x,y,t),h(x,y,t)\}$ on a mid-latitude tangent plane to the earth. \end{enumerate}

+When one has only partial information on $\u(t)$, the use of time delay embedding as described in the Appendix (\ref{tdelay}) allows the construction of a proxy space~\cite{abar96,kantz04} in which to proceed.

-An RC consists of three layers: an input layer, the reservoir itself, and an output layer.
-The reservoir, described as a dynamical system $\F_r$, is composed of $N$ nodes at which we locate nonlinear models, in ML called `activation functions',~\cite{Wojcik04, Brunner16, Chrisantha03,Haynes14,Larger17,Paquot11}.
+The reservoir is a non-autonomous dynamical system \be \frac{d\r(t)}{dt} = \F_r(\r(t),\u(t),\btheta) \ee with a vector field $\F_r(\r,\u,\btheta)$ composed of $N$ nodes in a network at which we locate nonlinear dynamical models.
+In ML these are often called `activation functions',~\cite{Wojcik04, Brunner16, Chrisantha03,Haynes14,Larger17,Paquot11}.